 Actively working in a STEM related role in academia or industry and cannot be retired - see multiple STEM partners section below.

-The individual must be above graduate level in a university or with appropriate industrial experience.
+The individual must be above graduate level in a university or research institute or with appropriate industrial experience.

 Cannot be an individual whose main role is the provision of outreach or education e.g. a public engagement officer, education coordinator or fellow teacher - see multiple STEM partners section below.
 However, outreach providers working in industry or academia, with a research background, may be considered depending on the project being undertaken.